diaz3618/qcli/README.md

 - Add magnet links or .torrent files to your qBittorrent server
 - Batch add magnets from a file
+- List all torrents in a color-coded **(torrent state)** table, with filtering by state
-- Export and import magnet links for backup or migration
+- Export all magnet links for backup or migration
+- Import all .torrent files from a directory
 - Move torrents to new save paths or categories
 - View server status (health, free space, active downloads)
 - Show detailed info for a specific torrent